Azure/bicep/docs/tutorial/02-deploying-a-bicep-file.md

 ## Deploy with parameters

-Our bicep file exposed two parameters that we can be optionally overridden (`location` and `name`) by passing new values at deployment time.
+Our Bicep file exposed two parameters that we can be optionally overridden (`location` and `name`) by passing new values at deployment time.

 ### Pass parameters on the command line